Almost half of hospital inpatient admissions and emergency department visits result in an out-of-network bill, new research finds.

 "Before you get your service, especially if it's an elective service, I would insist upon the hospital providing you with the list of providers who are expected to provide services for you and ask about their network status," said Maanasa Kona, an assistant research professor at the Center on Health Insurance Reforms at Georgetown University.

 If there are out-of-network providers, you can ask the hospital or facility if they can swap in an in-network provider if possible.
-They may or may not be able to accomodate you, but it's better to know ahead of time either way.
+They may or may not be able to accommodate you, but it's better to know ahead of time either way.

 If you do receive a surprise bill, contact the provider who sent it.
 Sometimes bills are sent in error.
 If not, many providers are often willing to negotiate on prices or set up payment plans to help spread out the financial blow and keep you from falling into medical debt.